maldoinc/wireup/docs/pages/getting_started.md

 The next step is to create a container and register the dependencies we just defined.

+!!! tip "Default Registration Style"

+    In production apps, prefer module/package scanning (`injectables=[my_app.services]`) as the default registration style.
+    Use explicit class/function lists mainly for small examples, tests, or when you need very tight control over what gets registered.

 ```python title="container.py"
 import wireup
 from my_app import services